datarisk-io/mlops_codex/docs/source/deploying.rst

     # >>> 2023-05-26 12:04:14.714 | INFO     | neomaril_codex.model:predict:344 - Execution 5 started.
 Use the id to check its status.

-Sync models return a dictionary and async models return a :py:class:`neomaril_codex.base.NeomarilExecution` that you can use to check the status and download the result similiar to the training execution.
+Sync models return a dictionary and async models return a :py:class:`neomaril_codex.base.NeomarilExecution` that you can use to check the status and download the result similar to the training execution.

 To use the models you need a `group token`, that is generated when creating the group (check :ref:`connecting_to_neomaril:creating a group`).
 You can add this token in the NEOMARIL_GROUP_TOKEN env variable, use the :py:meth:`neomaril_codex.model.NeomarilModel.set_token` method or add in each :py:meth:`neomaril_codex.model.NeomarilModel.predict` call.